 Where you live in the UK affects your health, wellbeing, and chances of prosperity.
 After years of austerity and a global pandemic, understanding how to strengthen communities and improve places, so nobody is left behind, is more important than ever.

 A place, whether it’s a ward, a county or a city, can unify people and ambitions, and free us from systems that stifle change, or exclude people.
 That is why we use the lens of place, rather than focusing on issues or ‘cohorts’, to understand social change and to develop solutions that help people and places to thrive.

 What does it take to improve a place?

 What is place-based change?

-Place-based change is a long-term approach to identifying, understanding and addressing social issues.
-It uses a recognised area to draw in and lock in resources, expertise, and experience.
-Most importantly it values everyone's contribution and perspective, not just the traditional wielders of power in civil society.
+Place-based change is a long-term approach to understanding and addressing social issues.
+It uses a recognised area to draw in resources, expertise, and experience.
+Most importantly it values everyone's contribution and perspective, not just the traditional holders of power in civil society.
 These factors give place-based work the potential to have an impact across different parts of a local system and create more sustainable change than other interventions might.

 Categories of place-based work